You remember that story last week that said 600,000 evacuees from Hurricane Katrina still in hotels?

 They don't have any evidence backing up.

-What do you mean delay?
+What do you mean, delay?

 Keep clean.

-MSNBC just reported that an arrest warrant has been issued for Tom Delay by the court in Texas, and the purpose of that is to drag him in to mugshot him and fingerprint him, and I will guarantee you from this day forward, every picture of Tom Delay you see on television will be of his mugshot from now till the end of his life.
+MSNBC just reported that an arrest warrant has been issued for Tom DeLay by the court in Texas, and the purpose of that is to drag him in to mugshot him and fingerprint him.

-Uh I don't look at it that way.
+I don't look at it that way.

 Okay.

-I've I've got I've got I long for the day I can talk about this, but I can't, uh, but right now, but uh I have some personal experience with this.
+I've got, I long for the day I can talk about this, but I can't, but right now.

-I know uh how these things can happen.
+I know how these things can happen.

-I know sources close to the investigation.
+I know sources close to the investigation say.

-Say, I know about leaks, I know about the way prosecutors have the power to spin the press into believing somebody's guilty before there's even any evidence or any charges filed.
+I know about the way prosecutors have the power to spin the press into believing somebody's guilty before there's even any evidence or any charges filed.

-And I just know what the political climate in Washington is, and I know this that whatever delay is accused of doing has been going on in American politics since the founding of the country.
+And I know this, that whatever Delay is accused of doing has been going on in American politics since the founding of the country.

-It's just that here's it, they can't defeat Delay, they can't get him out of the leadership other than doing this because of this new Republican rule that if you're indicted, you will give up your leadership position.
+They can't get him out of the leadership other than doing this because of this new Republican rule that if you're indicted, you will give up your leadership position.

 That's the purpose of this indictment.

-To say that Delay brought this on by being who he is is, I think to miss the point.
+To say that Delay brought this on by being who he is is, I think, to miss the point.

 I have to go.